-(c) Transaction Price Allocated to Remaining Performance Obligations
+Transaction Price Allocated to Remaining Performance Obligations

-The majority of the Company's service contracts have a term greater than one year.
+The Company's service contract with Antero Resources has a term greater than one year.
 As such, the Company is not required to disclose the transaction price allocated to remaining performance obligations if the variable consideration is allocated entirely to a wholly unsatisfied performance obligation.
 Under the Company's service contracts, each unit of product delivered to the customer represents a separate performance obligation; therefore, future volumes are wholly unsatisfied and disclosure of the transaction price allocated to remaining performance obligations is not required.